UMass-Bio/NGINX-Configs/README.md

 [![ShellCheck](https://github.com/TommyTran732/NGINX-Configs/actions/workflows/shellcheck.yml/badge.svg)](https://github.com/TommyTran732/Linux-Setup-Scripts/actions/workflows/shellcheck.yml)

 These are my NGINX configurations.
-They are written for Fedora CoreOS's `nginx-core` build with `nginx-mod-stream`.
+They are written for `nginx-core` with `nginx-mod-stream` on Fedora and mainline NGINX on RHEL.

 ## Getting Started